Kimoy777/adamcaudill.github.io/source/pgp/index.markdown

 Want to validate that I sent an email, or send me something privately?
 See below for my public PGP key; you can also find my key by searching for "adam@adamcaudill.com" on the keys.gnupg.net key server.

+Looking for something secure, that's a bit more real-time?
+I can also be reached on [surespot](https://www.surespot.me/) under the user name `adamcaudill`.

 Key ID: `22CAD57A659CA2BC`

     -----BEGIN PGP PUBLIC KEY BLOCK-----